Léo Roussel: Sports car racing

+Roussel's Pegasus Racing Morgan LMP2 at the 2014 24 Hours of Le Mans.

 Prototypes

 After several years of racing Group CN-level prototypes, Roussel made his debut at the 24 Hours of Le Mans in 2014, driving for Pegasus Racing in the LMP2 class.
-Despite suffering a heavy crash in qualifying, the team finished 10th in class, 20 laps behind the class-winning Jota Sport entry.
+Despite suffering a heavy crash in qualifying, the team finished tenth in class, 20 laps behind the class-winning Jota Sport entry.
 In 2015, Roussel began competing full-time in the European Le Mans Series with Pegasus Racing.
 Roussel returned to the team for the 2016 season, before joining G-Drive Racing for 2017.
 He and co-driver Memo Rojas would go on to take the LMP2-class championship that season, finishing no lower than fourth and scoring podiums at Silverstone, the Red Bull Ring, Paul Ricard, and Spa, adding a victory at Monza.
 Following the European Le Mans Series season, Roussel took part in the final two races of the 2017 FIA World Endurance Championship, replacing Pierre Thiriet.

+Roussel's G-Drive Racing Oreca, which won the European Le Mans Series in 2017.

+Roussel's No. 5 Ginetta G60-LT-P1 at the 2018 24 Hours of Le Mans.

 For 2018, Roussel joined CEFC TRSM Racing's Ginetta LMP1 entry into the WEC for the 2018–19 season.
 With the program's closure before the 2019 season, he returned to the European Le Mans Series, signing with Inter Europol Competition.
 However, Roussel broke his back during a practice crash at Monza, forcing him to miss the remainder of the 2019 and 2020 seasons.